 Students are expected to take on responsibility for the planning and logistics of their extended focus trip.
-The nature of this trip is determined by the weather and environmental conditions at the time, however, it is usually taken as a single 4 day camp and an additional full day practical experience.
-In the past, Semester 1 trips have been water based, while Semester 2 involves an Alpine snow camp experience.
-All practical component of the course are assessed and are therefore compulsory for all students to attend.
+The nature of this trip is determined by the weather and environmental conditions at the time, however, it is usually taken as a single 4-day camp in an Alpine environment and an additional full day practical experience.
+All practical components of the course are assessed and are therefore compulsory for all students to attend.